rayangendre/marigold-alpha-site/index.md

 4. Fill out the registration form with your details, including your name and email address.
 5. Once you’ve filled out the form, send and enter a verification code through your registered email to validate your account.

-For testing purposes, you can also log in with this existing user account: To Be Added

 ### Instructions on How To Install and Use Checkmate

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>